 An innovative hybrid building envelope resulted in a modern design aesthetic that is energy efficient, environmentally sustainable, and highly resilient.

-This major expansion of a 1977 campus building is designed to meet Loyola’s goal of increasing enrollment in its science programs.
+This major expansion of a 1977 campus building is designed to meet Loyola’s goal of increasing science program enrollment.

 The new home for nursing and allied health provides state-of-the-art simulation laboratories and instructional spaces to support hands-on learning.

-The first building within the health sciences district focuses on interactive learning, interdisciplinary simulation and distance education.
+The first building within the health sciences district focuses on interactive learning, interdisciplinary simulation, and distance education.